abhimanyukumar94/IoT-Alarm-System/README.md

-# IoT-Alarm-System
+# IoT-Fire-Alarm-System
-IoT Alarm System connected to IBM Bluemix Cloud which sounds an alarm when the Light Intensity/Temperature exceeds a certain threshold
+IoT Fire Alarm System connected to IBM Bluemix Cloud which sounds an alarm when the Light Intensity/Temperature exceeds a certain threshold

 # Components used
 1. TI's MSP432P401R Launchpad Development Kit